sodadata/docs/soda/quick-start-sip.md

         <summary style="color:#00BC7E">What do these checks do?</summary>
         TO DO: explain checks in plain language
     </details>
 3. Save the changes to the `checks.yml` file, then, in Terminal, use the following command to run a scan.
+A scan is a CLI command which instructs Soda to prepare SQL queries that execute data quality checks on your data source.
 As input, the command requires:
 * `-d` the name of the data source to scan
 * `-c` the filepath and name of the `configuration.yml` file
 * the filepath and name of the `checks.yml` file<br /><br />